airbytehq/airbyte/docs/contributing-to-airbyte/developing-on-docker.md

 2) The `buildDockerImage` task is a convenience class for configuring the above linked docker plugin that centralizes configuration logic commonly found in our dockerfiles.
 3) Makes the `buildDockerImage` task depend on the Gradle `assemble` task.

-These tasks are added to a subproject if the subproject has a `gradle.properties` file with the `dockerImageName` property.
-This property is sets the build docker image's name.
+These tasks are created in a subproject if the subproject has a `gradle.properties` file with the `dockerImageName` property.
+This property sets the built docker image's name.

 ## Adding a new docker build